Washington College (California)

-Washington College, also called Washington College of Science and Industry, was a private coeducational secondary school established in 1871 in the village of Washington Corners, which later (1884) became the town of Irvington, now (since 1956) part of the City of Fremont, California.
+Washington College, also called Washington College of Science and Industry, was a private coeducational technical school established in 1871 in the village of Washington Corners, which later (1884) became the town of Irvington, now (since 1956) part of the City of Fremont, California.
 Washington College opened in 1872 and was one of the first coeducational technical schools in California.
 In 1883, the college transitioned to a sectarian coeducational institution of higher education, under the auspices of the Disciples of Christ, and offered both preparatory and college-level courses until it closed in 1894.
 Washington College was succeeded in 1896 by a girls' school, the Curtner Seminary.
 After a fire in 1899, this was in turn succeeded in 1900 by a military school for boys, Anderson Academy, which operated until the outbreak of World War I.